universal-meaning-map/docs/readme.md

 `PIPMM` can be thought as a translator or compiler.
 It takes a bunch of "old-school" skeuomorphic documents and links as a source and converts them into interconnected [IPLD](https://obsidian.md/) objects and `AREF`s

 The source files currently take the form of Markdowns with YAML Front Matter linked with wikilinks.
-This approach has been choosen in order to be as compatible as possible and therefore leverage the power of existing tools and personal knowledge repositories such as [Foam](https://foambubble.github.io/foam/) with VS Code  or [Obsidian](https://obsidian.md/) (not tested)
+This approach has been choosen in order to be as compatible as possible and therefore leverage the power of existing tools and personal knowledge repositories such as VS Code + Extensions  or [Obsidian](https://obsidian.md/) (not tested)

 ## Compromises
 > This software is for experimental purposes and is not meant for production or a general audience but for people that already have a significant pre-understanding of the project and want to explore its possibilities.